AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Sun Mar 31 2024
+Last update on Mon Apr 01 2024

-**276 day before 2025 ⏱** days before new years
+**275 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with undefined
+🤖 This README.md is updated with hate